delta-io/delta/PROTOCOL.md

 Physical deletion of the file can happen lazily after some user-specified expiration time threshold.
 This delay allows concurrent readers to continue to execute against a stale snapshot of the data.
 A `remove` action should remain in the state of the table as a _tombstone_ until it has expired.
-A tombstone expires when the creation timestamp of the delta file exceeds the expiration threshold added to the `remove` action timestamp.
+A tombstone expires when the creation timestamp of the Delta file exceeds the expiration threshold added to the `remove` action timestamp.

 Since actions within a given Delta file are not guaranteed to be applied in order, it is not valid for multiple file operations with the same path to exist in a single version.